 See more charger details: click on MORE will link to the full charger InfoBox and show connector status, price, access details and latest Zap-Chat community updates.

 Check, view, and/or edit your route plan in map or list mode.
 When you are satisfied with your plan, save the plan using default or chosen name.

-You can retrieve, view and edit route plans from the Your route plans area in the Account section or the Route Planner home page.
+Retrieve your route plans from the Your route plans area in the Account section or the Route Planner home page.
 When you retrieve a route plan it will update route and charge stop status information.

-Deleting route plans: You can delete routes by swiping left in the “Your route plans” section in the Account menu.
+Delete route plans: You can delete routes in the apps by swiping left in the “Your route plans” section in the Account menu.
 On the desktop click on “DELETE”

 While we have worked hard to ensure the Route Planner selects suitably located chargers along your route, many factors impact drive range and charger availability, some of which are outside our and the driver’s control.